awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.UTLMAIL.md

 The following are some limitations to using UTL\_MAIL:
 + UTL\_MAIL does not support Transport Layer Security \(TLS\) and therefore emails are not encrypted\.

+  To connect securely to remote SSL/TLS resources by creating and uploading custom Oracle wallets, follow the instructions in [ Provisioning Oracle Wallets and Accessing SSL/TLS\-Based Endpoints on Amazon RDS for Oracle](https://d1.awsstatic.com/whitepapers/provisioning-oracle-wallets-on-amazon-rds.pdf)\.

+  The specific certificates that are required for your wallet vary by service\.
+For AWS services, these can typically be found in the [Amazon Trust Services Repository](https://www.amazontrust.com/repository/)\.
 + UTL\_MAIL does not support authentication with SMTP servers\.
 + You can only send a single attachment in an email\.
 + You can't send attachments larger than 32 K\.